0xlillith/Viper/README.md

 I'm really surprised of the precision this thing can print with.
 I'm using a Bambulab X1C with the 0.2mm nozzle, 0.06mm layer height and PLA material.

-The third prototype was the first to actually click!
+The third prototype was the first one to actually click!
 Also, ejecitng the switch is easy using a standard switch puller.

 ![Model](https://github.com/0xlillith/Viper/blob/main/img/4.jpg)